gmontana/CollaborativePickAndPlaceEnv/README.md

 <!-- OVERVIEW -->
 # Overview

-In the Collaborative Pick and Place environment, multiple agents collaborate in a grid-based world to achieve a common objective.

-Their mission is to pick up and place all the objects (green circles) into designated goal positions (gray rectangles).
+In the Collaborative Pick and Place environment, you'll find a grid-based world where multiple agents work together to achieve a common goal.
+Their mission is to pick up and place all the boxes into designated goal positions.

+### Agent Roles

-Agents are divided into two categories:
+Within this environment, agents fall into two distinct categories:

-- **Pickers**: These agents can automatically collect objects while traversing the grid but cannot place them in goal positions.
+- **Pickers**: These specialized agents have the unique ability to automatically collect boxes while navigating the grid.
+However, they are unable to place the boxes into goal positions.

-- **Non-pickers**: In contrast, non-picker agents can drop off objects into goal positions upon reaching them but cannot pick up objects from the grid.
+- **Droppers**: In contrast, the non-picker agents, referred to as "Droppers," possess the skill of depositing boxes into goal positions once they reach them.
+However, they cannot pick up boxes from the grid.

-Success in this task relies on the agents' ability to develop a collaborative strategy.
+### Actions

+Agents have several actions at their disposal:

-Agents can perform movements in four cardinal directions (UP, DOWN, LEFT, RIGHT) and have the option to WAIT in their current position.
+- **Movements**: They can move in any of the four cardinal directions—UP, DOWN, LEFT, and RIGHT—allowing them to traverse the grid efficiently.

+- **WAIT**: Agents can choose to remain in their current position if it's strategically advantageous.

+- **Collaboration**: Agents can work together by employing the "PASS" action, enabling them to transfer boxes between one another.
+This collaborative approach can be essential for success.

+### Objective

-A pair of agents can also engage in collaboration by using the PASS action to transfer objects between them.
-Successful object placement in goal positions results in rewards for the agents, and the task is considered complete when all objects are in their designated goal positions.
+Agents receive rewards for successfully placing boxes into goal positions.
+The ultimate task is considered complete when all boxes are placed in their designated goal positions.

+### Key Requirement

-To solve the task, at least one picket agent is always required.
+To tackle this challenge, it's crucial to have at least one Picker agent in your team.
+Their unique ability is essential for initiating the process.

+In summary, the Collaborative Pick and Place environment is all about teamwork, strategy, and coordination.
+Agents must work together, combining their skills, to achieve a successful outcome.

 <!-- GETTING STARTED -->
 # Getting Started